kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 mechanism.
-Certain types of resources are inherently shared by application (e.g. cache, memory bandwidth and disk I/O) and while there are technologies for controlling these, there is currently no meaningful way in Kubernetes to support those tehcnologies.
+Certain types of resources are inherently shared by application (e.g. cache, memory bandwidth and disk I/O) and while there are technologies for controlling these, there is currently no meaningful way in Kubernetes to support those technologies.
 This proposal suggests to address the issue above in a generalized way by extending the Kubernetes resource model with a new type of resources, i.e. QoS-class resources.